MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-create-reports-with-xbrl.md

 ## <a name="linkbases"></a>Linkbases
  In XBRL Spec.
 2, the taxonomy is described in several XML-files.
 The primary XML file is the taxonomy schema file itself (.xsd file) which only contains an unordered list of elements or facts to be reported.
 In addition to this, there are usually associated some linkbase files (.xml).
 The linkbase files contain data which is complementary to the raw taxonomy (.xsd file).
 There are six types of linkbases files of which four have relevance for Product Name XBRL.
 These are:

 -   Label linkbase: This linkbase contains labels or names for the elements.
 The file may contain labels in different languages which are identified with an XML property called 'lang'.
-The XML language identifier usually contains a two-letter abbreviation, and although it should be easy to guess what the abbreviation means, there is no connection to the Pages language code or to the language codes defined in the demo data.
+The XML language identifier usually contains a two-letter abbreviation, and although it should be easy to guess what the abbreviation means, there is no connection to the Windows language code or to the language codes defined in the demo data.
 Therefore, when the user looks up the languages for a specific taxonomy, he will see all the labels for the first element in the taxonomy, meaning that he can then see an example of each language.
 A taxonomy can have several label linkbases attached to it as long as these linkbases contain different languages.

 -   Presentation linkbase: This linkbase contains information about the structure of the elements, or more precisely; how the issuer of the taxonomy suggests that the program presents the taxonomy to the user.
 The linkbase contains a series of links that each connect two elements as parent and child.
 When applying all these links, the elements can be shown in a hierarchical way.
 Note that the presentation linkbase deals with just that: the presentation of elements to the user.